Dylan Carlson Player Props: Cardinals vs. Nationals

-Friday, Dylan Carlson and the St. Louis Cardinals take on the Washington Nationals and Trevor Williams, with the first pitch at 8:15 PM ET.
+On Sunday, Dylan Carlson (.167 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 2:15 PM ET.

-In his most recent action (on July 8 against the White Sox) he went 0-for-1.
+He had a hitless performance in his last game (0-for-3) against the Nationals.

 Dylan Carlson Game Info & Props vs. the Nationals